Ahmad Al-Mutairi

 Ahmad Almutairi (born 13 May 1994) is a Kuwaiti para-sport athlete who competes as a T33 classification track and field athlete and as a wheelchair basketball player, both at national level.
-Despite the fact that Almutairi held the Paralympic world record for his classification in the 100m, 200m, 400m and 800m events, major world titles eluded him due to the fact that his classification was under-represented and he was forced to compete against less severely disabled athletes in the T44 class.
+Despite the fact that Almutairi held the Paralympic world record for his classification in the 100m, 200m, 400m and 800m events, major world titles eluded him because his classification was under-represented and he was forced to compete against less severely disabled athletes in the T44 class.
 He eventually won a gold medal at the 2016 Summer Paralympics.

 Personal history

 Almutairi was born in Kuwait in 1994.
 At birth he was diagnosed with cerebral palsy, which has resulted in Almutairi having very limited movement below the waist.
 Due to his cerebral palsy, Almutairi was educated at a school for special needs children.